Henry Wilson, Baron Wilson of Langside: Politics

 Wilson was the unsuccessful Labour candidate for Dumfriesshire in 1950 and 1955 and for Edinburgh West in 1951.
 He was appointed a Privy Counsellor in 1967.
 On 3 March 1968 he was created a life peer with the title Baron Wilson of Langside, of Broughton in the County of the City of Edinburgh, taking the Labour whip.

 Although a faithful Labour supporter throughout the post-war years, Wilson was one of those who experienced dissatisfaction with the party's performance in government during the latter stages of the 1970s, as it failed to combat declining economic performance and trade union militancy.
 He was also a critic of its support for Scottish devolution, campaigning against the establishment of a Scottish Assembly both before and during the 1979 referendum on the matter.
-Thus, during the 1979 United Kingdom general election, The Glasgow Herald reported him as one of several former Labour MPs and ministers who were instead backing Margaret Thatcher's Conservatives.
+Thus, at the 1979 general election, The Glasgow Herald reported him as one of several former Labour MPs and ministers who were instead backing Margaret Thatcher's Conservatives.

 Following the breakaway of a number of Labour MPs to form the Social Democratic Party (SDP) in 1981, Wilson joined the new party and remained a member until its merger with the Liberals in 1988, when he instead aligned himself with David Owen's rump 'continuing' SDP.
 Upon that party's dissolution in 1990, he was a member of its successor party for a further two years, thereafter sitting in the House of Lords as a crossbencher until his death.